luispedro/metarabbit/draft-productivity.rst

 burns out or just commit egregious mistakes [#]_.

-This is the widget cranking model and it applies to factory workers assembling iPhones, or baristas at a coffee store.
-It does not apply to intelectual workers working in a modern organization [#]_.
+This is the widget cranking model and it applies to factory workers assembling iPhones, or baristas at a coffee store, with small modifications (see below) it apply to office workers.
+It does not apply to certain types of highly-intelectual workers working in a modern organization [#]_.

 §

-My personal impression is much more like this:
+My personal impression is that my personal productivity is much more like this:

 .. image:: output-time-modern.png